Oregon Records Management Solution

 Some types of search allow you to search by ranges.
 Use the word 'to' to designate a range of values.

-For example searching by Date Registered 9/10/2012 to 27/04/2013.
+For example searching by Date Created 9/10/2012 to 27/04/2013.
 This search returns all the records in the range including the dates specified.

 Searching by Date